 Both general models assume that decision makers possess accurate information.
 In fact, the information in both worlds is full of distortions, both spontaneous and intentional.
 But there the similarity ends and the essential difference begins.
 In capitalism, a system based on free enterprise and private ownership, there is a connection between information and incentive.
 Anyone may try to profit from knowledge that he or she possesses or may purchase it from others.
-Those doing so have an interest in ensuring that the information has to be supplied willy-nilly to the center, like grain from the collective farm.
+Those doing so have an interest in ensuring that the information supplied is accurate.
+Under socialism, on the other hand, the scattered information has to be supplied willy-nilly to the center, like grain from the collective farm.
 Those who have the information, who discovered it or collected it first, cannot make a business out of it, buy more information, or trade in it.
 It has to be handed in to the center.
 Capitalism receives an enormous boost from its combination of decentralized information and decentralized incentive, and this blend is absent from socialism.